 At June 30, 2019 and 2018, the University reported a liability of \$61,531,987 and \$62,133,611, respectively, for its proportionate share of the net OPEB liability related to its participation in SRBT.
 The net OPEB liability as of June 30, 2019, was measured as of June 30, 2018, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of January 1, 2018.
-The net OPEB liability as of June 30, 2018, was measured as of June 30, 2017, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of January 1, 2017.
+The net OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of January 1, 2017, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of January 1, 2017.
 The University's proportion of the net OPEB liability was based on its share of the Commonwealth's collective OPEB amounts allocated on the basis of an effective contribution methodology which allocates total actual contributions amongst the employers in a consistent manner based on the University's share of total covered payroll for the fiscal years 2018 and 2017.
 The University's proportionate share was based on the actual employer contributions to the SRBT for fiscal years 2018 and 2017 relative to total